 Tuscany offers a huge variety of historic pilgrimage routes of immense scenic and cultural value.
 Walking them, we discover the stories that have shaped the region and made it what it is today: a place of discovery and hospitality.
-Following in the pilgrims' footsteps, we find the Via Francigena's incontrovertible beauty intact, but we also stumble upon the ancient treasures of the Etruscan Way and the mystic fascination of the Volto Santo.
+Following in the pilgrims' footsteps, we find the Via Francigena's incontrovertible beauty intact and the mystic fascination of the Volto Santo.

 The Via Francigena in Tuscany is a pilgrimage route which, between artistic and historic treasures, traverses the nature, hilltowns and cities of an ever-changing, always surprising landscape.
 Even an Archbishop of Canterbury, Sigeric, walked it on his way to Rome, entering Tuscany by the current Cisa Pass.
 Today the Francigena represents an important cultural journey, whose beauty and evocative potential have set the standard for the new mode of slow travel; a journey which, whether on foot or on bicycle, enriches the spirit beyond measure.

 On their travels to Rome, old time Florentines often used the Via Sanese, a path that still connects Florence and Siena.
 It crosses the Val di Pesa and the Chianti areas and goes through renowned towns and hamlets such as San Casciano in Val di Pesa and Castellina in Chianti.